-Python isupper is one of the Python String Method used to check whether the given string has at least one character, and the character is either in uppercase or not.
-If it is in Uppercase, then the Python isupper function returns True; otherwise, it returns False.
+Python isupper is one of the Python String Methods used to check whether the given string has at least one character, and the character is either in uppercase or not.
+If it is in Uppercase, then the isupper function returns True; otherwise, it returns False.

 In this section, we discuss how to write isupper Function in Python Programming with example.
-The syntax of the isupper in Python is
+The syntax of the isupper is

 - String_Value: Please select a valid String literal.